You are currently viewing Management and Control of Fall Armyworm in Maize, A serious problem for farmers in Pakistan

 GROWTH STAGES 1-3

 After hatching the young caterpillars feed superficially, usually on the undersides of leaves.
-The colour of first growth stage caterpillars is light green with dark brown heads.
-When grown to third growth stage comes the colour changes with yellow strips on the body.
-The time period taken by then to change from first to third growth stage is 18-30 days.
+The colour of the first growth stage caterpillars is light green with dark brown heads.
+When grown to the third growth stage comes the colour changes with yellow strips on the body.
+The period taken by then to change from the first to third growth stage is 18-30 days.
 During these stages, caterpillars get identified as Fall armyworminsect.
 When they feed on plant leaves results in semitransparent patches called windows.
 Young caterpillars can spin silken threads which catch the wind and caterpillars hang on them to get transportation from one plant to another.
 Feeding is more active during the night time or at dawn.

 GROWTH STAGES 4-6

-When caterpillars feed on young plants they can kill the growing points of the plants resulting in no new leaves or with no cob development.
+When caterpillars feed on young plants they can kill the growing points of the plants resulting in no new leaves or no cob development.

 Pupa

-The caterpillar before going to pupa burrow 2-8 cm into the soil.
+The caterpillar before going to the pupa burrow 2-8 cm into the soil.
 The oval cocoon which is loose and silky is formed with a length of 20-30 mm.
 If the soil is too hard then the caterpillar will cover itself in leaf debris before pupating.

 Moth